mrudat/Factorio-OR-Nodes/README.md

 The difficulty support hasn't been well tested.

-Can't discover that a technology or recipe is unlocked by script, or that an item is created by script.
+Can't discover that a technology or recipe is unlocked by script, or that an item is created by a script.
 You're going to have to determine what technology to depend upon by investigation.

 # TODO